 Strong, Lee, Taua pace Nevada in Potato Bowl win over Tulane

+Nevada got stuffed at the goal line on its first possession and turned the ball over on downs.
+Then the Wolf Pack defense got things rolling with an interception by Christian Swint.
+Two plays later, Strong hit Turner for an 11-yard touchdown, the first of three quick scores for Nevada.

+“We needed to score early to put pressure on them,” Norvell said.
+“And I’m really happy and satisfied with what our guys did.
+We talked about playing our best football game and a lot of ways we did that.”

-This year’s Potato Bowl allowed Nevada to end with a win after losing its regular-season finale to San Jose State, which cost the Wolfpack a spot in the Mountain West title game.
+Nevada was coming off a loss in its regular-season finale to San Jose State, which cost the Wolf Pack a spot in the Mountain West title game.

-“I was so proud of how we stepped up individually,” Nevada coach Jay Norvell said.
-“I challenged this team to win the one-on-one battles and they did that.
-They didn’t look for someone else to make a play.
-They stepped up and were accountable.”
+“Last game out still stings us little bit because we felt like we had a good enough team to win a championship,” said Strong, who garnered MVP honors with a Potato Bowl record-tying five touchdown passes.
+“But at least you can go home with a smile on your face now.
+I’m glad we could come back here and redeem ourselves.”

-Cameron Carroll rushed for 120 yards and a touchdown for Tulane (6-6), which was one of 19 schools to play 11 regular-season games amid the coronavirus pandemic.
+Cameron Carroll rushed for 120 yards — more than half on a meaningless late touchdown — for Tulane (6-6), which was one of 19 schools to play 11 regular-season games amid the coronavirus pandemic.
 The Green Wave failed in their bid to win three consecutive bowl games for the first time in program history.

 “Our margin for error is very slim,” Tulane coach Willie Fritz said.
 “We’ve got to do the little things every game in order to win.
 We didn’t do that the whole ballgame and didn’t execute today.”